-Independent auditor's report to the trustees of The Jersey Heritage Trust for the year ended 31 December 2024
+Independent Auditor's Report to the Trustees of the Jersey Heritage Trust

 Opinion

 We have audited the financial statements of The Jersey Heritage Trust (the 'Trust') for the year ended 31 December 2024 which comprise the Balance Sheet, the Statement of Financial Activities, the Statement of Cash Flows and Notes to the Financial Statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland ('United Kingdom Generally Accepted Accounting Practice') and the Charities Statement of Recommended Practice (FRS 102) (second edition - October 2019).